-The SCOPES-DF Playbook presents an emerging framework that can be used to integrate digital fabrication into primary and secondary schools.
+The SCOPES-DF Reflection and Playbook presents an emerging framework that can be used to integrate digital fabrication into primary and secondary schools.

 A Pressing Need

 The Reflection and Playbook is written in response to the pressing need to provide academic coherence to the rapid growth and integration of artifact creation and digital fabrication concepts into K–12 classrooms.
 During the past decade, the Maker Movement in Education, designated as ‘Tinkering’, ‘Makerspaces’, ‘FabLearn Labs’, ‘Design-Make-Play’, ‘Maker-Centered Learning’, or Fab Labs, has increased usage of digital fabrication devices, such as 3D-printers, laser cutters, or milling machines in classrooms.

 The two dominant theories that shape K-12 conversation surrounding the nature of knowledge and how a student learns about the tools and process of digital fabrication are constructivism and constructionism.
 SCOPES-DF builds on these theories through appreciative inquiry and situated learning to gain a commonly shared understanding and worldview for bringing digital fabrication into the formal K-12 environment.
 In the Playbook we provide an overview of each theory as well as what each might mean for teaching and learning with digital fabrication.